 For the business trying to decide how much to invest in CRO, we ask for three metrics: Monthly traffic, monthly new revenue and average order value (or average lead value).

-With these three numbers we can calculate the transactions, conversion rate, revenue per visit and what we call the “Basic Upside Unit”.
+With these three numbers, we can calculate the transactions, conversion rate, revenue per visit and what we call the “Basic Upside Unit”.
 The BUU is a number that we can use for budgeting.
-A BUU is the yearly revenue generated by adding .1% to the Conversion Rate.
+A BUU is a yearly revenue generated by adding .1% to the Conversion Rate.
 For example, 10 BUUs is a doubling of annual revenue.
 The BUU is more conservative for businesses with higher conversion rates.

 The 3 major elements I would consider are need consideration: